 Based on our experience shipping millions of orders worldwide and supported by our customer feedback, we have defined the most efficient and damage-resistant ways to package our products to ensure compliance with local shipping requirements as well as the lowest damage rate.

 If an order is damaged during transport, we have a simple process in place to support you.

-We use different packaging depending on the size of the poster as well as the country where the item is produced and shipped to.
+We use different packaging depending on the size of the poster as well as the country to which the item is produced and shipped.

 Our standard packaging for posters is: